Pacific Crest Trail Hiker's Glossary

 - Casa de Luna

-The home of Joe and Terrie Anderson, about one day's hike north of Hiker Heaven.
+The former home of Joe and Terrie Anderson, about one day's hike north of Hiker Heaven.

-The Andersons are well known trail angels who allow hikers to stay at their home.
+The Andersons were well known trail angels who allowed hikers to stay at their home.

 - Triple Crown